chilleregeravi/docu-sanity-checker/src/docs/getting-started/index.md

 ## What is DocuSanity?

 DocuSanity is a comprehensive documentation validation tool designed to help teams create, maintain, and improve their documentation.
-It provides automated checks for common documentation issues, including:
+It provides automated checks for common documentation issues, like:

 - Broken links
 - Spelling and grammar errors